Helix230/Basic-Calculator-App/README.md

 4.Division
 5.Exponential
 6.Square Root measurer
-7.Trigonometric Ratios of an angle
+7.Trigonometric Ratios of an angle.

 How to use:
 You can run it in your cmd or in any python IDE.